Rancho Butano: History

 Rancho Butano was sold in 1862 to Clark & Coburn of San Francisco.
 Loren Coburn, born in Vermont, came to California in 1851, and worked first in mining.
 Loren Coburn bought out his brother-in-law Jeremiah Clark.
 Coburn subsequently bought Rancho Punta del Año Nuevo directly to the south.
 He was an extremely aggressive land owner, contesting boundaries, and a perpetual litigant in the courts, and was widely disliked.
 In the 1890s, Coburn erected a large hotel on the bluff above Pebble Beach, hoping to make it a popular destination for vacationers taking the planned Ocean Shore Railroad from San Francisco.
 Pescadero Marsh remained an un-important feature to Mr. Coburn, and at that time there were no formal roads through it, although cattle grazed freely throughout the marsh as it remained unfenced.

 The San Francisco earthquake in 1906 ended construction on the railroad, and the hotel permanently closed.
 Coburn leased much of the land to a dairy enterprise run by the Steele family (Rensselaer, Isaac and Edgar) from Delaware.
 Coburn and Clark's legacy of defending their land slowed the subdivision and development of Rancho Butano.
-Ultimately, Loren Coburn passed away on November 14, 1918 at the age of ninety-two.
+Ultimately, Loren Coburn died on November 14, 1918, at the age of ninety-two.
 By 1920, Coburn’s landholdings near Pescadero were subdivided into small farms by the Peninsula Farms Company, which had acquired property rights from one of Coburn’s Trustees, Mr. Christopher Wideman (Morrall 1992:214).
 Similarly, Butano Farms became an agricultural pursuit.